 Un-classy chassis.
 If someone says your chassis needs lubing, check it out before doing anything.
-Most cars built in the last 15 years don't require lubrication.
+Most cars built in the last couple of decades don't require lubrication.
 And if the mechanic says he can put in a fitting so the chassis can be lubed (pumped full of grease), don't fall for it.
 Adding grease where none is required could lead to problems.

 Filter fantasy.
 There are a plethora of filters -- oil, air, fuel, transmission -- on modern vehicles, and they all need replacing at some time or another.
 But not at every oil-change interval.
 Air filters often can be blown clean with compressed air and then replaced at every other oil change.
 Check the owner's manual for recommended replacement intervals for all filters.

 Transmission-friction fiction.
 Flushing the automatic transmission system also is often recommended by service centers as a routine maintenance item.
 But most manufacturers say it's not needed until at least 60,000 miles -- if then.
 If your transmission has a filter, check the owner's manual for when it should be replaced.

 Hot flushes.
 It used to be conventional wisdom that you drained your radiator twice a year at spring and fall.
 But most cars now have closed systems that don't lose coolant over time, and modern coolant fluids -- antifreeze in our parents' jargon -- can last two years and more before losing effectiveness.